redis-stack/redis-stack-docs/docs/ui/insight/examples.md

 <img src="../images/insight_streams.png">

 You can now toggle between **Stream** and **Consumer Groups** views to see your data.
-As mentioned earlier in this example, a stream is an append-only log so you can't modify the contents of an entry, but you can delete an entire entry.
+A stream is an append-only log so you can't modify the contents of an entry, but you can delete an entire entry.
 A case when that's useful is in the event of a so-called _poison-pill message_ that can cause consumers to crash.
 You can physically remove such messages in the **Streams** view or use the `XDEL` command at the command-line interface (CLI).

 You can continue interacting with your stream at the CLI.
 For example, to get the current length of a stream, use the `XLEN` command: